Religious Sites of Armenia

-On the earth appeared deities and religions as soon as the man appeared in the world.
-Armenia as one of the most ancient countries has not only an ancient culture and rich history, but also a centuries-old history of religion.
+As man appeared in the world, deities and religions appeared as well.
+Armenia has not only an ancient culture and rich history, but also a centuries-old history of religion.

-Armenia was the first country to adopt Christianity as state religion.
-Armenian-Gregorian Church (Armenian Apostolic Church) is one of the oldest Christian churches, which differs from other branches in number of dogmas and rituals, most of which still preserve Armenian pagan routes.
-The church is call Apostolic in honor of apostles Thaddeus and Bartolommeo, who were the first to preach Christianity in Armenia.
-It is also called Gregorian in honor of Gregory the Enlightener, who baptized Armenia in 301 and became the first Catholicos of all Armenians.
-Catholicism is also a part of Armenian religion.
-It was adopted in 1198 in Cilician Kingdom and then spread within a group of believers.
+Armenia was the first nation to adopt Christianity as a state religion in 301 AD.
+The Armenian-Gregorian Church (Armenian Apostolic Church) is one of the oldest Christian churches.
+The church is called Apostolic in honor of the apostles Thaddeus and Bartholomew, who were the first to preach Christianity in Armenia.
+It is also called Gregorian in honor of Gregory the Illuminator, who convinced the king to convert to Christianity in 301 AD and became the first Catholicos of all Armenians.

 Pre-Christian Armenia inherited elements of paganism from Proto-Armenian tribes that inhabited the region.
 Ancient Urartians, predecessors of Armenians, incorporated deities of Mesopotamian, Iranian, and Greek origin.
 Throughout years Zoroastrianism had a major role in the Armenian lands.
 Later, during the Hellenistic period, Armenians favored Greek mythology and Armenian deities identified with the ancient Greek deities.